gophergala/api-fs/README.md

  apifs -mountpoint=/mnt/apifs &
  mkdir -p /mnt/apifs/golang.org/pkg

-Each subdirectory in apifs contains two files, `ctl` and `body`.
-To execute a request, write to `ctl` and close the file.
-Valid `ctl` file formats are described below.
+Each subdirectory in apifs contains one file, `clone`.
+To initiate a new connection, read from `clone`.
+The resulting ID `n` will be the ID of the next connection, with the side effect of creating two files, `n.ctl` and `n.body`.

-To read the request response, read the `body` file in the same directory.
-If the request was successful, `body` will contain the full body of the response.
-Reads from `body` will block until `ctl` has been closed and the request has finished.
+To read the request response, read the `n.body` file in the same directory.
+If the request was successful, `n.body` will contain the full body of the response.
+Reads from `n.body` will block until `n.ctl` has been closed and the request has finished.

 # Control file

-The control file `ctl` contains a newline-delimited list of arguments for the request.
+The control file `n.ctl` contains a newline-delimited list of arguments for the request.
 Valid forms are as follows:

 * method method_type: HTTP request method